z-purr/x402-api-gateway/README.md

 ### Health Check

-Check if the agent is running:
+Check if the API is running:

 ```bash
 curl http://localhost:3000/health